wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/_index.md

 zones.
 For convenience, you can use the following YAML configuration snippet as a starting point:

-[//]: # (TODO: check if this is actually the correct yaml after github.com/grafana/mimir/pull/2778 is merged)
+[//]: # "TODO: check if this is actually the correct yaml after github.com/grafana/mimir/pull/2778 is merged"

 ```yaml
 ingester: